 In Ramadan, Muslims hasten to perform good and charitable deeds, they practice fasting, giving out alms, reading Quran, increasing family connections, showing benevolence to parents and praying Taraweeh or Qiyam (night-prayers).

-What are Taraweeh Prayers?
+What are Taraweh Prayers?

 In the authentic hadeeth , Prophet Muhammad (peace and blessings be upon him) led prayers with the companions in Ramadan for the first and the second night of Ramadan and did not come out to pray in the third or fourth day, when the companions asked, he responded that he fears it becomes an obligatory prayer.

-Taraweeh is prayed in 2 rak’ahs (least) till more than 20 rak’ahs, could be individually prayed or in a congregation, at home or masjid, it is preferred to recite juzu’ of the Quran daily, to complete the Quran with the Imam by the end of Ramadan.
+Taraweeh is prayed in 2 rak’ahs (least) till more than 20 rak’ahs, could be individually prayed or in the congregation, at home or masjid, it is preferred to recite juzu’ of the Quran daily, to complete the Quran with the Imam by the end of Ramadan.

-- Islam encourages the unity of Muslims in every Ibadah, in prayers, in the hajj, in fasting Ramadan, so the congregation of Muslims in Taraweeh is a continuation of the weekly Jumaa prayers, where Muslims meet together conforming to Allah’s orders.
+- Islam encourages the unity of Muslims in every Ibadah, in prayers, in hajj, in fasting Ramadan, so the congregation of Muslims in Taraweeh is a continuation of the weekly Jumaa prayers, where Muslims meet together conforming to Allah’s orders.

 - Spending Ramadan night in a religious act, as night prayers or Qeyam is considered one of the best act Muslim could do.

-- Listening to Quran from a proper scholar gives a chance to Muslims to stay attentive to the pronunciation of Quran letters and to ponder in Allah’s words, thus increasing his faith and strengthening a relationship with Allah, the creator.
+- Listening to Quran from a proper scholar gives a chance to Muslims to stay attentive to the pronunciation of Quran letters and to ponder in Allah’s words, thus increasing his faith and strengthening the relationship with Allah, the creator.